Fewer Denton ISD students missing every day, officials say

 Nearly half of all returning students contacted within the past month attend a school in that zone.

 Russell said the improvement is a testament to the work done by leadership at each campus.
-He and Superintendent Jamie Wilson said there are a variety of issues beyond district control that might be keeping students from completing coursework remotely.
+He and Superintendent Jamie Wilson said there are a variety of issues beyond the district’s control that might be keeping students from completing coursework remotely.

 The number of unaccounted students has been dropping so quickly that a previous presentation uploaded by the district this past week was outdated by the time Russell gave his Tuesday presentation.